Haar/Sprintly-Terminal/README.md

 - Setup
   - Associate your current working directory with a specific Sprint.ly project
   - Stores a .sly file in the project folder to store the linking details (specifically ID)
+- Stories
+  - A small overview of the backlog, current and completed columns

 ### Testing